PeppeL-G/course-material/src/courses/android-development/project-work.md

 Initially, see it as you are creating a prototype of your application,  where you only bother to implement the GUI.
 This is quite common to do for bigger applications, where the GUI/user experience needs to be evaluated before the actual application is implemented.

 ::: tip Example
-If a user should be able to login to your application (which could be the case if you use Firestore), you need to have text boxes where the user can enter her credentials (i.e. her username and password) and a Login-button, but for the prototype you do not have to actually login the user when she presses the Login-button (you don't need to use Firebase at all).
+If a user should be able to login to your application (which could be the case if you use Cloud Firestore), you need to have text boxes where the user can enter her credentials (i.e. her username and password) and a Login-button, but for the prototype you do not have to actually login the user when she presses the Login-button (you don't need to use Firebase at all).
 Instead, hardcode the correct credentials for a specific user in the prototype, and verify the entered credentials directly in your application.
 :::

 ::: tip Example